taocpp/PEGTL/doc/Rule-Reference.md

 * Unaligned input leads to unaligned memory access.
 * The line and column numbers are not counted correctly.
+* They are not automatically included with `tao/pegtl.hpp`.

+The UTF-16 and UTF-32 rules need to be manually included from their corresponding headers in the `contrib` section.

 Unaligned memory is no problem on x86 compatible processors; on ARM and most other architectures an unaligned access will crash the application.